kneasle/wheatley/ARCHITECTURE.md

 which the main thread gets stuck until Wheatley stops.

-**Architectural Invariant**: None of the code in `row_generation/*`, `rhythm/*` or `tower.py` can talk directly to each other; instead they all provide an interface that the `Bot` class to mediate interactions.
+**Architectural Invariant**: None of the code in `row_generation/*`, `rhythm/*` or `tower.py` can talk directly to each other; instead they all provide an interface that the `Bot` class uses to mediate interactions.

 ### `wheatley/rhythm/*`